radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/task-launch-commands.md

 **`- reportconfigdn <reportconfigdn>`**
 <br>[required] The DN of global ID report configuration.

+>[!note]
->**Note – this argument requires a configured query and report in the Global Identity Viewer.
+>This argument requires a configured query and report in the Global Identity Viewer.
 Refer to the Global Identity Viewer Guide for more information With a query and report configured, navigate to and expand ou=reports,o=<projectname>,ou=webapps,ou=globalsettings,cn=config on the Directory Browser tab.
 Select a report and view its filter, format, and frequency values to determine if it is the report you want to schedule.
 The entrydn value is used for the reportconfigdn.

 ![An image showing ](Media/Image9.4.jpg)